mit-ccc/social-machines.github.io/README.md

 ## Add a publication

 All publication data is stored in **_data/publications.yml** and **_data/theses.yml** if it is a thesis.
 The contents of that file are used to populate the publications throughout the site, applying different filters based on attributes defined for each publication.
-For instance, the publications that show up on the [Media Analytics Publications page]() are filtered to those with `group: media analytics`.
+For instance, the publications that show up on the [Media Analytics Publications page](https://social-machines.github.io/media-analytics/publications) are filtered to those with `group: media analytics`.

 1. Open the file **_data/publications.yml**
 1. Add an entry for the new publication at the top of the file (or ideally in sorted reverse chronological order).

-An entry for a publications like the following:
+An entry for a publication looks like the following:

 ```yaml
 - citation: |